Two people shaking hands

 This annual scholarship recognizes demonstrated excellence in and engagement with international dispute resolution and ASU Law's Alternative Dispute Resolution program.
 A generous endowment from Les and Linda Schiefelbein makes this scholarship possible.
 Les Schiefelbein is an ASU Law alum ('72) and internationally recognized arbitrator with over 40 years of experience in complex commercial and government disputes.

-Apply to the Schiefelbein Scholarship
+Apply to the scholarship

 Sample coursework